aouriarte/aouriarte/README.md

 </div>

-My name is Alexis.
 I'm a person who is very interested in the progress of technology. 🚀 But I'm new to programming, so I like to share what I know and, above all, learn from others. 🙋🏻‍♂️ (I'm also a graphic designer! 🎨).